We’re looking for stories that explore the threads connecting ecology, culture, and spirituality.

 ---------------------------------------------------------------

-We are also holding a similar retreat in Devon, England from June 26 – 29, 2025.
+We are also holding a similar retreat in Devon, England, June 26–29, 2025.
 You can learn more and apply for that retreat here.

 An Emergence Magazine retreat with Emmanuel Vaughan-Lee